-Simplifying complex productions management with blockchain technology.
+Simplifying complex productions management with blockchain technology

-When it comes to management of the flow of goods, tracking the location and flow of products is critical.
-Consumer’s today demand a degree of transparency on the products they purchase.
-This is to say that the average customer wants to know the origin and method used to produce your product.
+When it comes to the management of the flow of goods, tracking the location and flow of products is critical.
+Consumer’s today demand a high degree of transparency on the products they purchase – the average customer wants to know the origin and method used to produce your product.

 Blockchain can provide an open record of the location and movement of goods in a supply chain.
 Sharing data through a distributed ledger system can significantly affect the efficiency, transparency, and trust for any business positively.

-Blockchain for data consolidation.
+Blockchain for data consolidation

 Blockchain technology presents a number of opportunities for data consolidation.
 With all supply chain data in the blockchain, information is available to all members of the production line.
 Information will also synch simultaneously with other blockchain copies for the sender, receiver, shippers, and regulators to monitor.

-In other words, blockchain technology solves one of the major challenges of product production.
+In other words, blockchain technology solves some of the major challenges of product production.
 Especially inefficient record-keeping and reporting practices which lead to scattered, incomplete and unreliable manifests, bills of lading, certifications and more.